juytter/normalize-oldies.css/README.md

 ## Normalize.css support and versioning

-- normalize-oldies.css follow normalize.css *major* version and has been reviewed up to this version. *update and patch versions* (see. [semver](https://semver.org/spec/v2.0.0.html)) are not related to normalize.css versions.
+- normalize-oldies.css follow normalize.css *major* version and has been reviewed up to this version. [semver](https://semver.org/spec/v2.0.0.html) *update and patch version numbers* are not related to normalize.css versions.
 - normalize-oldies.css should be added to the same major version of normalize.css to prevent conflicts or duplicates.

 ## Notes